 All press releases in this section are published in their full length and have not been edited.

 We reserve the right to reject press releases we deem irrelevant or inappropriate.

 All material submitted to The Arctic Journal, including pictures and videos, will be assumed to be available for publication by The Arctic Journal and its related entities.

-The port in Nuuk – Greenland’s capital city – is too small.
+The port in Nuuk, Greenland’s capital city, is too small.
 The country’s parliament agreed last year to an expansion estimated to cost DKK 600mn ($109mn) Danish kroner.
-A report from a management company hired by the country’s finance ministry said that Greenland could earn that money back and more over a ten-year period as a result of more efficient port operations following the expansion.
+A report from a management company hired by the country’s finance ministry said Greenland could earn that money back and more over a ten-year period as a result of more efficient port operations following the expansion.

 The port at Nuuk today is not large or deep enough to handle larger ships.
 The limited capacity makes handling loading, unloading, terminal logistics and the storage of containers laborious, tedious and expensive.
 Companies are forced to rent extra storage space outside of the harbour and transport goods into Greenland using trucks and other methods, resulting in higher prices for consumers and putting a strain on Greenland’s entire economy.

 “The purpose of expanding the port is to reduce the need for future freight rate increases and provide an infrastructure that can stimulate the growth of the entire community,” said Jacob Rosenberg Nielsen, spokesperson from Ramboll Group, the company hired to assess the rebuilding of the harbour.

 Less expensive and more environmentally sound Ramboll studied areas like infrastructure, environment and sustainable urban development and reached the conclusion that expansion of the port was the only real solution if Nuuk is to continue to thrive as a modern port city.